woodrush/lisp-in-life/README.md

 The [Lisp interpreter](./src/lisp.c), written in C, is compiled to an assembly language for a CPU architecture implemented in the Game of Life, which is a modification of the computer used in the [Quest For Tetris](https://codegolf.stackexchange.com/questions/11880/build-a-working-game-of-tetris-in-conways-game-of-life) (QFT) project.
 The compilation is done using [ELVM](https://github.com/shinh/elvm) (the Esoteric Language Virtual Machine).
 (I implemented the Game of Life backend for ELVM myself for this project.
 The backend is further modified (available in the submodule) for supporting QFT-specific optimizations.)

+Using the build system for this project, you can also compile your own C11-compatible C code and run in on Conway's Game of Life.
+Please see [build.md](./build.md) for more details.

 ### Implementations and Optimizations
-Since the assembly code size of the Lisp interpreter is relatively large, reducing the size of the Game of Life pattern to make it run in a reasonable amount of time required a lot of effort.
+Generating a short enough Lisp interpreter assembly code and a Game of Life pattern that runs in a reasonable amount of time required a lot of effort.
 This required optimizations and improvements in every layer of the project, including the C compiler layer, the CPU architecture layer, Game of Life layer, the C program layer, etc.
 Examples of these optimizations include:

 - The C Compiler layer - adding the [computed goto](https://en.wikipedia.org/wiki/Goto#Computed_GOTO_and_Assigned_GOTO) feature to the C compiler, preserving address symbols to be used after compilation, etc.
-- The C layer (the [Lisp interpreter](./src/lisp.c)) - creating a string hashtable for managing Lisp symbols, minimization of stack region usage with union memory structures, etc.
+- The C layer (the [Lisp interpreter](./src/lisp.c)) - using a string hashtable and binary search for Lisp symbol lookup, minimization of stack region usage with union memory structures, careful memory region map design, etc.
 - The QFTASM layer - writing a [compiler optimizer](./src/qftasmopt.py) to optimize the length of the assembly code
-- The VarLife layer - creating the double hashtable architecture for faster ROM access, expanding the size and length of the RAM module, adding new opcodes, etc.
+- The VarLife layer - creating a lookup table architecture for faster ROM access, expanding the size and length of the RAM module, adding new opcodes, etc.
 - The Game of Life layer - [Hashlife](https://en.wikipedia.org/wiki/Hashlife)-specific optimization

 A more detailed description of the optimizations done in this project is available in [details.md](./details.md).
 Details for building the interpreter's C source code is available in [build.md](./build.md).

-Using the toolchains in this project, you can compile any C code compatible with C11 and run in on Conway's Game of Life.
-I've also included a build system for compiling a sample program ([hello.c](./misc/hello/hello.c)) to the Game of Life, which prints some strings and finds prime numbers.
-This build system can be used to compile more general C programs of your own to the Game of Life.

 ## Screenshots